sharpSteff/sharpSteff.github.io/src/content/posts/avalondock-v5.md

 After years of contributing to [AvalonDock](https://github.com/Dirkster99/AvalonDock) through incremental fixes, maintenance work, and community support, I'm deep into what I expect to be **the most meaningful release I've been part of in my open-source career**.

-v5 is currently in **early pre-alpha** — not yet released, still actively under development.
+[AvalonDock](https://github.com/Dirkster99/AvalonDock) v5 is currently in **early pre-alpha** — not yet released, still actively under development.
+Feel free to open up issues or create pull requests to improve AvalonDock.
 This post is a reflection on where AvalonDock came from, what v5 is changing under the hood, and why it matters.

 ## Table of contents